-D9 The variability of ion ratios should preferably be determined from calibration standards during initial method validation and subsequently during routine analysis.
-In certain cases, these data may be used to set performance-based criteria, for individual analytes, rather than applying the fixed, generic criteria given in Table 5.
+D10 The variability of ion ratios should preferably be determined from calibration standards during initial method validation and subsequently as part of the on-going QC procedure during routine analysis.
+In justified cases, these data may be used to set performance-based criteria, for individual analytes, rather than applying the generic criterion given in Table 4.